sagacic-tim/joomla-cms/README.md

 ---------------------
 * Update Fontawesome 5.14 to Fontawesome 6.2
 * Update joomla.assets.json in media/vendor to reflect the changes in files and file structure of Fontawesome 6.2

+## What's Changed in Fontawesome v.
+6

+* We've added a whole new Thin style!
+Check them out and give your icons that feather-light touch.
+* We've added a lot of new icons in all of our styles!
+Find your new favorite icon.
+* You can now use the full name for styles, so both fal and fa-light will work for light style icons.
+* We've updated a lot of icons names to be more consistent and situation neutral, but we made aliases for the old names if you don't want to update your code.
+* We're adding a new Sharp family of styles starting with Sharp Solid.

+## Another are that has to be addressed is support for fontawesome SVG/JS icons.

+Whan I try to load Fontawesome JS it breraks botht he fron and back ends of hte site.
+I will have to figure out what is interfereing with what and how to eleimate the conflicts.